modxorg/Docs/en/case-studies-and-tutorials/developing-an-extra-in-modx-revolution-modx-2.1-and-earlier/developing-an-extra-in-modx-revolution,-part-ii-modx-2.1-and-earlier.md

 We're going to leave the grid commented out for now, but we'll come back to it.
 Promise.

-<div class="note">We could have put all these JS files in one file, which would have loaded the page faster.
+We could have put all these JS files in one file, which would have loaded the page faster.
 For illustration purposes, we put them in 3 separate files, to make explaining this tutorial easier.
-Feel free to do whatever you want when developing your CMP.</div>### The Section JS File
+Feel free to do whatever you want when developing your CMP.

+### The Section JS File

 Let's first create the index.js file, at /www/doodles/assets/components/doodles/js/mgr/sections/index.js: